microsoft/ms-identity-conditional-access-for-compliance/README.md

 *This article is maintained by Microsoft.
 It was originally written by the following contributors.*

 Principal authors:
- - [Kunal Kodkani](https://ch.linkedin.com/in/kunal-kodkani-6847661) | "Senior Program Manager - Cloud for Industry (FSI)"
+ - [Kunal Kodkani](https://www.linkedin.com/in/kunalkodkani) | Senior Program Manager - Cloud for Industry (FSI)
- - [Caleb Baker](http://linkedin.com/ProfileURL) | "Principal Product Manager - Identity Engineering"
+ - [Caleb Baker](https://www.linkedin.com/in/baker-caleb) | Principal Product Manager - Identity Engineering
- - [Paresh Nhathalal](http://linkedin.com/ProfileURL) | "Senior Customer Engineering Manager - Identity Engineering"
+ - [Paresh Nhathalal](https://www.linkedin.com/in/paresh-nhathalal-72613b2) | Senior Customer Engineering Manager - Identity Engineering

 *To see non-public LinkedIn profiles, sign in to LinkedIn.*